rcsb/py-rcsb_app_file/README.md

 # Testing and deployment

-Testing is easiest without Docker and using a Sqlite database.
+If you don't have Redis on your local machine, testing is still possible with a Sqlite database.

 For production, use a Docker container with a Redis database.